-Your intention is no longer just to get by.
+Your intention is no longer just to get by in French.
 You want to express yourself, to have an influence on others and to get as close as possible to saying exactly what you mean.

 Once you see how smoothly they make your French flow, you’ll never want to stop using them.

 - So, What Is an Advanced French Verb, Exactly?

 - Why You Need to Take Your French Verb Usage to the Next Level

 - 26 Advanced Verbs for Polishing Up Your French

 So, What Is an Advanced French Verb, Exactly?

 Let’s look at a few different ways a verb can qualify as “advanced.”

 - A multifaceted verb.
 Some verbs, like tenir, are introduced early on in one’s French learning career through their primary definition—in this case, “to hold.”
 But tenir is actually much more versatile than that!
 It can also mean “to manage” or “to run” (in the sense of running a restaurant, bar or store, for example), “to control” or “to maintain,” depending on the context.

 - A verb that does not have an equivalent in English.
 Because beginner and intermediate French learning usually relies on pointing out equivalencies between French and English, verbs that do not have equivalents in English are rarely introduced until later on.
 I’m thinking of verbs like tutoyer (to use the casual tu form to address someone) and vouvoyer (to use the formal vous form to address someone).